Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Apr20,

-Apr18, with the help of KAPA.ai, my CMS is easy to learn.
+Apr18, with the help of KAPA.ai, my Strapi is easy to learn.
+But we cannot link the users' info.

 2025Apr14, moving to a new house is so tired, i lose 2.5kg weight.